bconnect-official/sdk-ios/README.md

-# BConnect iOS SDK
+# iOS b.connect SDK

 ## Requirements

 You must have [CocoaPods](https://cocoapods.org) installed in order to add the dependency.

 The SDK target iOS 11 for compilation, and iOS 16 for features.
-This means you can add the BConnect dependency to an app that targets older versions, and use its functionality in newer iOS versions only.
+This means you can add the b.connect dependency to an app that targets older versions, and use its functionality in newer iOS versions only.

 You also must have a client ID, given by b.connect, and a deeplink scheme set in your application (it will be use as a callback from web pages during the authorize process).

 ## Installation

-BConnect is available through [CocoaPods](https://cocoapods.org).
+b.connect SDK is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby